 It is recommended that patients sleep with the head elevated for the first couple of weeks to minimize swelling.
 Patients should avoid bending or lifting for one week.
 Any strenuous activity should be avoided for one month.
 It is important to refrain from direct sun exposure and to protect the skin by covering up the face with sunglasses and a wide-brimmed hat.
 While wounds are still healing, patients should not wear makeup.

-Incisions will be made above the ear in the hair, along the natural contours of the front and back sides of the ears, and in the hair behind the ear making them easily concealable along the hairline or beard line.
-Occasionally, a small incision will be made under the chin if the patient has problematic muscle banding in this area.
+Incisions will be made above the ear in the hair, along the natural contours of the front and back sides of the ears, and in the hair behind the ear, making them easily concealable along the hairline or beard line.
+Occasionally, a small incision will be made under the chin if the patient has problematic platysmal muscle banding in this area.
 Typically, the scars will appear red and slightly firm for four to six weeks, but they will gradually soften and lighten up.
 Depending on the patient and their ability to heal, scarring will fade over time and should be inconspicuous, if visible at all.

-The cost of facelift surgery will vary depending on the patient’s severity of facial aging, surgeon’s experience, and geographic location of the surgery.
+The cost of facelift surgery in Pasadena, California, will vary depending on the patient’s severity of facial aging, surgeon’s experience, and geographic location of the surgery.
 Dr. Taylor is an experienced plastic surgeon who has been performing plastic surgery for more than 20 years.
 He has helped countless patients turn back the clock with facelift surgery.

 According to the American Society of Plastic Surgeons (ASPS), the average cost of facelift surgery in 2014 was $6,550.
 This cost does not include anesthesia fees, operating room and hospital fees, or any other related expenses.

 There will be some minor discomfort following surgery.
 Any pain can be controlled with prescription medication.
-Cold compresses can be applied to the eye and cheek areas to help with any discomfort and to minimize bruising.
+Cold compresses can be applied to the eye and cheek areas to help with any discomfort and minimize bruising.